S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 > Order: Melise and Arushi

+### Free Dates (if you arent free that day, put your name):
+**I thought we shld have this to decide when to fix deadlines and have meetings.
+So if you have exams or other stuff just put your names here**
+**put your name if you are not free**
+1 nov: Samiksha, <br>
+2 nov: <br>
+3 nov: Samiksha, <br>
+4 nov: <br>
+5 nov: <br>
+6 nov: <br>
+7 nov: <br>
+8 nov: <br>
+9 nov: <br>
+10 nov: <br>
+11 nov: Samiksha, <br>
+12 nov: Morning Samiksha, <br>
+13 nov:  <br>
+14 nov: PROJECT DUE<br>

 ### Stuff to discuss if we got errors while coding / issues while coding

 1. staff contact number changed to int. int is 4 bytes, 32 bits long. +- 2^32/2 ish long.
 Additionally contact number has to be positive.
 However, since java only allows signed data types, the closest is int.
+If we are going to this detail, should we standardize everything?

-2. All the class parameters are flipped so is the class diagram correct
+2. All the class parameters are flipped??? like when you declare the class the parameters instead of string name its name string.
+The class diagram does not match?
+So which is correct?

-3. public float calculatePrice(Order OrderedFood[]) changed to public float calculatePrice(Order OrderedFood) because orderedFood is one order. if you have an array of ordered food. i have an array of orders for the whole restaurant with an array of menuitem and an array of setpackage.
+3. public float calculatePrice(Order OrderedFood[]) so is order for one table or multiple tables?

-4. in order class whats the difference between menuitems and alacarte?
+4. in the order class whats the difference between menuitems and alacarte?

+5. How do we make a flat file?
+Are we supposed to make one?

+6. What about page 1 point 4.l `Sale  revenue  report  will  detail  the  period,  individual  sale  items  (either  ala  carte  or  promotional items) and total revenue.` so what do we do about this?

+7. `A write-up on your design considerations and use of OO concepts.` How do we make the invoice look like, is it considered under design?
+Where do we add the quantity? are we meant to have a mainapp.java class?
+Do we add to class diagram. then what happens if the staff name is the same what if i have two Toms or two Marys

+8. `A detailed UML  Sequence  Diagram  showing  the  flow  of  the “Check/Remove reservation booking” function.`  who do this?

+9. `Screen  captures  of  the  testings  done  (those  essential  test  cases  not  covered  in  your  demo).` How to do this?
+Is it Exception handling?
+Do we use some software?

+10. `Your  group  is  to  produce  a  video  and audio  recording  to  demonstrate  the  working  of  the  application – presenting ALL the required functionalities of the application and the test cases.
+It  is  advised  that  you  planned  your  demonstration  in  a  story-boarding  flow  to  facilitate  understanding  of  your  application.
+Include  a  group  photo  of  your  group  members  and  introduce your members and group number at the start of video.` How to do this?
+When to do this?

+11. `All implementation codes and java documentation (javadoc).` what is a javadoc? how to make one?